-(CNN)A Louisiana state trooper who died in a car wreck in September was heard on a recently released audio recording obtained by The Associated Press describing beating and choking a Black man who police initially said died from injuries sustained in a car accident after a police chase in 2019.
+(CNN)A Louisiana state trooper who died in a car wreck in September was heard on a recently released audio recording obtained by The Associated Press describing beating and choking a Black man.
+According to his family, police initially said the man, Ronald Greene, died from injuries sustained in a car accident after a police chase in 2019.

 Audio from Louisiana trooper reportedly describing beating of Black man contradicts initial police account of his death

 Ronald Greene died after struggling with law enforcement following a pursuit ended in a crash on May 10, 2019, according to a preliminary report from the criminal investigations division of the Louisiana State Patrol (LSP).